olavkar/fys3150/project1/README.md

+I didn't format this README to look good on Github, sorry :(

 ### Project 1 ###
 This should explain how to run the code used in project 1 to get the same results.